spellbook/spellbook-archive/README.md

 #### Service

-A service is a function that can perform multiple actions, but a single service, and it is neither a class or module.
+A service is a function that can perform multiple actions, but a single service, and it is not a class.
 For example:

 - `Spellbook.autoSubmit()`
 - `Spellbook.scrollTo()`